Game of Thrones Tour Croatia: Visit Real Filming Locations in Dubrovnik, Split & Beyond

 Describing the tour is hard because you really just have to be on it to get it.
 Our guide brought along a thorough picture booklet of scenes from the show that we could hold up and compare to the actual place he was showing us.

-We visited places within the city walls, outside the city walls and even walked up to the nearby fortress.
-Entrance to the fortress was included in our old city wall ticket that we had purchased the previous day, otherwise, you may need to purchase one.
+We visited places within the city’s ancient limestone walls, outside the city’s 13th century walls, and even walked up to the nearby fortress.
+Entrance to the fortress was included in our old city wall ticket that we had purchased the previous day; otherwise, you may need to purchase one.

 Do you recognise some of these show locations?

-I don’t want to spoil the tour so I’m not going to describe everywhere we went.
-But there is a good dose of Dubrovnik and it’s history, plus you get to visit multiple locations where filming was done.
+I don’t want to spoil the tour, so I’m not going to describe everywhere we went.
+But there is a good dose of Dubrovnik, and its history, plus you get to visit multiple Game of Thrones filming locations.

 What Do You See?